 Biraj is an ardent amphibian lover from Nepal.
-Since gaining a Master’s degree in Environmental Science (2013), he has actively been involved in the study and conservation of amphibians and reptiles across the country.
-He has been awarded a number of research grants and funding from different institutions for conservation of freshwater species.
+Following graduation, Biraj contributed to the conservation of amphibians and reptiles in his home country of Nepal and was recently hired as a Regional Consultant for a USAID project, Linear Infrastructure Safeguard in Asia (LISA).
+For the LISA project, he is helping assess Nepal’s capacity for adopting and implementing wildlife crossings at major highways, railways and transmission lines that currently fragment habitats and are contributing to deforestation.
+Biraj also created a tutorial video about Protecting Amphibians through community Engagement (PACE), watch it here.
+He has also been awarded a number of research grants and funding from different institutions for conservation of freshwater species.
 In June 2017, he was awarded the Future Leader of Amphibian Conservation Award at the Amphibian Conservation Research Symposium at University of Kent, UK.
 Biraj strongly believes that freshwater species are at high risks of extinction and highlights the destruction of freshwater ecosystems around the planet as the most pressing problem of the 21st century.
 With the knowledge and practical experience obtained from the CSP program, Biraj hopes to broaden his career horizons by working toward identifying solutions-oriented approaches of effective freshwater biodiversity conservation, characterized by improved ecosystem services of those freshwater systems.

 Watch Biraj’s Final Capstone Presentation here.

 Read about Biraj's Year 2 Capstone